Konfuz/any_color/README.md

 - Any items that have their own palette defined will remain in their current state.
 - Any item that had a default palette assigned by this mod will visually fall back to its base color.
-- no nodes - (apart from testnodes) should become unregistered.
+- no nodes should become unregistered.
 - As long as no one else uses the param2 of any given node for something else, it will regain its color upon reactivation of this mod.